rohankadekodi/WineFS/Experiments.md

 ### Memory-mapped applications

-We evaluate the performance of aged file systems on 2 major memory-mapped workloads mentioned in the paper: RocksDB running with the entire YCSB suite and LMDB with the fillseqbatch workload.
+We evaluate the performance of aged file systems on 2 major memory-mapped applications mentioned in the paper: RocksDB running with the entire YCSB suite and LMDB with the fillseqbatch workload.

 #### Setup RocksDB with YCSB
 Follow steps mentioned in [RocksDB](https://github.com/rohankadekodi/WineFS/blob/main/RocksDB/README.md)